 If you’ve been involved in a crash in an intersection in Surfside Beach that was someone else’s fault, the car accident attorneys at Jebaily Law Firm can help you pursue financial recovery from the at-fault driver.

 We are ready to thoroughly investigate your accident and work with experts to build a strong, persuasive legal case.
-We can aggressively negotiate on your behalf to seek a full and fair settlement that provides you with the financial compensation you need for your recovery.
+Our lawyers can aggressively negotiate on your behalf to seek a full and fair settlement that provides you with the financial compensation you need for your recovery.
 We also prepare to take your case to trial, if necessary.

 Contact us today to schedule a free, no-obligation consultation to discuss your rights and options.